Serbia hero image

 What Works Well

-• 7–9 day itineraries anchored in Belgrade with Transdanubian retreats and one pilgrimage day in the south
+• 7–9 day itineraries anchored in Belgrade with Danube-region retreat time and one pilgrimage day in the south

-• Morning worship/teaching windows in churches, fortress chapels, or monastery courtyards before cultural experiences
+• Morning worship and teaching windows in churches, fortress chapels, or monastery courtyards before cultural visits

-• Balanced pacing with scenic drives, café conversations, and evening debriefs to process reconciliation themes
+• Balanced pacing with scenic drives, café conversations, and evening debriefs that help teams process reconciliation themes

 • Fundraising moments: Danube sunset cruise, fortress banquets, monastery concerts, and coffeehouse testimony nights

-We coordinate clergy permissions, cultural guides, and security briefings so pastors can focus on shepherding teams and honoring Serbian hosts.
+We coordinate clergy permissions, cultural guides, and security briefings so pastors can focus on shepherding teams and honoring local hosts.

 Sample Ministry Focus

-• Arrival worship at St. Sava Temple with local choir, followed by Old Fortress prayer walk and dinner with partner pastors
+• Arrival worship at St. Sava Temple with a local choir, followed by an Old Fortress prayer walk and dinner with partner pastors

-• Novi Sad day featuring Petrovaradin Fortress devotion, Danube boat worship, and youth outreach with EXIT arts community
+• Novi Sad day with Petrovaradin Fortress devotion, Danube boat worship, and youth outreach connected to the EXIT arts community

 • Pilgrimage to Studenica Monastery with guided reflection, choir performance, and small-group retreat time in the mountains